cgvirus/Olive-Editor-Community-Effects/README.md

 # [Olive-Editor](https://github.com/olive-editor/olive)-Community-Effects
 A community effort to populate effects for Olive-Editor.
 Should work from the Olive Editor continuous build after Mar 29, 2019.

 ## Current STATUS: IN HALT.
 DUE TO STRUCTURE CHANGES IN OLIVE.
-CODES WILL BE REFACTORED AFTER OLIVE IS CONFIRMED WITH STRUCTURE.
+CODES WILL BE REFACTORED AFTER OLIVE IS CONFIRMED WITH STRUCTURE CHANGES.
 THANKS.

 ## Install:
 - Download the zip file and extract it.